vikaspotluri123/discourse-on-ghost/docs/local-setup.md

 For more details, see offical docs: <https://meta.discourse.org/t/install-discourse-for-development-using-docker/102009>

-## 3. Install Discourse on Ghost locally
+## 3. Install Discourse on Ghost

-From the root of your working directory:
+From the root of `working-directory`:

 Step 1.
 Install DoG